ETIM-PAUL/AirClaim/README.md

 1. A user requests flight status verification
 2. The system fetches data through Flare's Data Contract protocol
 3. The data is verified using cryptographic proofs
-4. If the flight is delayed beyond the threshold (default 30 minutes), the status is updated
+4. If the flight is delayed beyond the threshold (default 30 minutes), the status is updated insurance claim is triggered for passengers to claim their insurances

 This monitoring can occur at 10-minute intervals, ensuring timely updates while preventing excessive API calls.